 What are the incentives of debtor CEOs to go along with some degree of rent transfer through high DIP-loan spreads?
 Over the past two decades, there has been a shift towards stronger creditor control over the management of financially distressed firms.
 This shift is reflected in observations ranging from high CEO turnover around bankruptcy (Nini, Smith, and Sufi, 2012; Eckbo, Thorburn, and Wang, 2016) to improved corporate governance while in bankruptcy (Li and Wang, 2016).
 Also, Goyal and Wang (2017) show that incentive contracts offered to managers in bankruptcy tie their bonuses to creditors' recovery and asset sales, which tend to benefit all creditors-not just the most senior ones.
-Hence, the interests of management and creditors may for the most part be aligned when it comes to the DIP-loan spreads.20
+Hence, the interests of management and creditors may for the most part be aligned when it comes to the DIP-loan spreads.

 Finally, the evidence and discussion in Section 6, which shows that the DIP-loan solicitation process rarely brings in competing bids, further supports the notion that the high DIP-loan spreads may contain a rent component.
 DIP loans are often negotiated under time pressure, with insufficient time to organize a full-fledged solicitation process.
 As pointed out in Section 2.1, the debtor also faces a potentially costly information externality: Since trade credit is unsecured in Chapter 11 bankruptcy, news that a firm is about to file under Chapter 11 could trigger a full stop in its supply chain, further increasing its financial distress costs.
 The same news could also put downward pressure on the market value of the firm's equity.
-For these reasons, severely distressed firms may be reluctant to call for an open auction among potential DIP-loan providers.